A diaper cover is a cover is a cover…right?

 Sweet Pea diaper covers cost $10.95.
 In my opinion, a cloth diaper must-have.

 Another option for a fluffy bum is the Gen-Y Next Gen Universal cover.
 Side-snaps make this cover unique and removes that issue of having sooo many snaps on the baby’s front.
 Gen-Y covers are only available in the most stylish prints so if you want boring look elsewhere.
-They vary in price but Nappies n More has a lot in stock for good prices.

 I’m a big fan of interlock wool.
 It is more expensive but is an amazing diaper cover (or clothing item).
 Woollybottoms offers interlock soakers in several fun colors ($36) and Sloomb just brought back their interlock soakers ($42)!!
 Years ago Sloomb interlock was all we used for diaper covers.